 - Sex crimes

 - Traffic offenses

 If you have been arrested, comply with the arresting officers and booking officers.
-Respond truthfully to requests for personal information (name, address, date of birth, etc.) If the officers ask you any other questions, ask for a lawyer immediately.
-Firmly, but politely, let the questioning officers know that you are exercising your constitutional right to remain silent and be represented attorney.
+Respond truthfully to requests for personal information (name, address, date of birth, etc.).
+If the officers ask you any other questions, ask for a lawyer immediately.
+Firmly, but politely, let the questioning officers know that you are exercising your constitutional right to remain silent and be represented by an attorney.
 Call an attorney (or a family member who can get you an attorney) as soon as possible.
 Under no circumstances should you contact the victim in the incident you were arrested for.

 Contact our criminal defense lawyers